Award Recipient Requirements

 - Submit a final report, and supporting documentation, upon completion of the project, summarizing the project specifications, completion date, anticipated electricity production, educational components and community benefit, etc. as well as documentation that verifies completion (definition below) and detailed renewable energy project costs.

-- City/county electrical inspection is performed
+- City/county electrical inspection is completed

 - Utility has approved interconnection agreement application